A General Deep Learning Framework for Wireless Resource Allocation under Discrete Constraints

-Next, we investigate the effect of changing the architecture design.
+Furthermore, we investigate the effect of changing the architecture design.
 In particular, in one implementation, we replace the proposed GNN-based context embedding network by an attention–based network, while all other components of the framework remain unchanged.
-Furthermore, we also experimented with replacing the $\mathcal{F}_\text{A}(\cdot)$ with the greedy algorithm, but keep the ENGNN-based beamforming as described in Subsection B. As shown in Fig.~\ref{CFFig2}, the proposed GNN-based design achieves higher sum rates than the attention-based approach, owing to its ability to effectively model edge features and thus offer greater expressive power \cite{engnn}.
+Furthermore, we also experimented with replacing the $\mathcal{F}_\text{A}(\cdot)$ with the greedy algorithm, but keep the ENGNN-based beamforming as described in Subsection B. As shown in Fig.~\ref{fig:CFtime}, the proposed GNN-based design achieves higher sum rates than the attention-based approach, owing to its ability to effectively model edge features and thus offer greater expressive power \cite{engnn}.
 Nevertheless, both designs significantly outperform the \emph{Greedy} baseline, particularly at high-SNR regimes where interference management becomes critical.

-Finally, we examine the role of the end token in enabling the framework to learn an appropriate stopping point during the sequential UE-AP association process.
-In Fig.~\ref{CFFig3}, we set $P_{\max}=10\mathrm{dBm}$, and plot the average sum rate and the average association rate on the validation set over the number of training epochs.
+We also examine the role of the end token in enabling the framework to learn an appropriate stopping point during the sequential UE-AP association process.
+In Fig.~\ref{CFFig3}, we set $P_{\max}=10\mathrm{dBm}$, and plot the average association rate on the validation set over the number of training epochs.
 The average association rate is defined as the obtained cardinality $T$ divided by its upper bound, i.e., ${T}/{\min\{LK_{\max},KL_{\max}\}}$.
-As shown Fig.~\ref{CFFig3}, the association rate is low initially, indicating that the end token is triggered early in the sequence.
-As training progresses and the agent explores more effective association strategies, both the association rate and the sum rate increase significantly.
+As shown Fig.~\ref{CFFig3}, the association rate is low initially, and significantly increases as training progresses and the NN explores more effective association strategies.
 This shows that the end token learns to determine an effective stopping point dynamically, rather than filling up the set $\mathcal{A}$ until the upper bound determined by the constraints.

 To evaluate the scalability of the proposed approach with respect to $T$, Fig.~\ref{fig:CF_time} plots the inference time versus $T$, under the same system configuration as Fig.~\ref{fig:CFtime}.
 It can be observed that the inference time grows approximately linearly with $T$.
 Notably, even at $T = 100$, the total execution time remains below $60$ ms, which well satisfies the stringent latency requirements of practical wireless networks and offers a significant speedup over conventional iterative optimization-based methods.

 Moreover, we also compare the convergence behavior of the proposed framework with and without the critic-network in Fig.~\ref{fig:CF_critic} to validate the effectiveness of the critic-network.
 It can be observed that the use of the critic-network leads to faster and more stable convergence, demonstrating its effectiveness in stabilizing and accelerating the training process.